piyush-98/SportsDapp/README.md

 # SportsDapp
-A decentralised sports fantasy game,made with fusion of Blockchain and natural language processing.
+A decentralised sports fantasy game made with fusion of Blockchain and natural language processing.